This section will provide answers to common questions about our courses.

 What is the sports programme?

 We have timetabled sports lessons every teaching day to introduce British sports.
-After classes and on non-teaching days there are further opportunities to spend more time playing sports with our Student Hosts.
-The school has grass playing fields, Astro pitches, tennis courts, a sports hall and a swimming pool.
+After classes and on non-teaching days there are further opportunities to play more sports with our Student Hosts.
+The school has grass playing fields, an Astro pitch, tennis courts, a sports hall and a swimming pool.

 What is the leisure programme?

 Twice per week there are major social activities for all students.
-These activities may include such things as the Business Game, the Fashion Show, Casino Night, a Murder Mystery, the Auction Game, Speed-Chatting, the Drama Show, and a formal Dinner and Dance.
+These activities may include such things as the Business Game, the Fashion Show, James Bond Night, a Murder Mystery, the Auction Game, Speed-Chatting, the Drama Show, and a formal Dinner and Dance.
 All students must join in these activities, which will help students to practise their English and develop their confidence.
 On Sundays students choose a club to join.
-Sunday clubs have included Team Building Games, Cooking, Art, Crafts, Zumba, Boxercise and many more.
-There are also informal social activities on other evenings based in the boarding houses.
+Our clubs have included Team Building Games, Cooking, Art, Crafts, Zumba, Boxercise, Dance, Yoga, Farm Visit, Church Visit, Orienteering and many more.
+There are also informal social activities on other evenings in the boarding houses.

 What is included in the fees?